 - Pink’s Hot Dogs – It’s a must-visit in LA.
 Started as a pushcart in 1939, Pink’s has now become a historic road site spot in LA, serving creative hot dogs.

 - Urth Caffe – Organic coffee, tea, and healthy breakfast made from local ingredients.
 They are mostly known to be frequented by celebrities.
 There are eight locations around LA now, but the one in Melrose is probably the most convenient to go with your itinerary.
 It also has the highest chance of celebrity sightings.

 - The Griddle Cafe – The place for indulgent hearty American breakfast.
-Think red velvet pancakes and the likes.
+Think red velvet pancakes and the like.

-- In n’ Out Burger – You haven’t been to LA if you did not have In n’ Out.
+- In-N-Out Burger – You haven’t been to California if you did not have In-N-Out.
 Period.
 There is a branch near the Chinese Theater on Sunset Blvd, so don’t miss this one!